- Campus Life

 For information on voting while abroad, please visit the Federal Voting Assistance Program's website.

-If you would like more information about the study abroad and exchanges program at SUNY Plattsburgh, please contact or visit
+If you would like more information about study abroad and exchange opportunities at SUNY Plattsburgh, please contact us at:

 101 Broad Street